jammsen/docker-palworld-dedicated-server/README.md

 > This is a confirmed bug.
 Changing `BaseCampWorkerMaxNum` in the `PalWorldSettings.ini` has no effect on the server.
 There are tools out there to help with this, like this one: <https://github.com/legoduded/palworld-worldoptions>

 > [!WARNING]
 > Adding `WorldOption.sav` will break `PalWorldSetting.ini`.
-So any new changes to the settings (either on the file or via ENV VARS), you will have to create a new `WorldOption.sav` and update it everytime for those changes to have effect.
+So any new changes to the settings (either on the file or via ENV VARS), you will have to create a new `WorldOption.sav` and update it every time for those changes to have an effect.

 ## Planned features in the future

-- Feel free to suggest something
+- Feel free to suggest something.
+Under `Issues` there is a Feature Request issue-type.

 ## Software used